james-lawlor/james-lawlor.github.io/biotrain-2021/index.md

 * Unzipping `data-shell.zip`: You want to end up with a folder on your Desktop called `data-shell`, and inside it, folders like `creatures` and `molecules` and files like `notes.txt`.
 Some versions of Windows may automatically unzip the file such that you have a folder `data-shell` inside another folder called `data-shell` which may become confusing.
 See "Detailed Windows Setup Instructions" below.

 ### Detailed-Windows-Setup-Instructions
+1. We will be installing the most recent versions of all the software listed.
+Most likely, the exact version numbers won't be important, but version numbers from May 2021 are listed below for clarity.
+Most versions of Windows will ask "do you want to allow this program to make changes to your computer" when you're installing software.
+We will use default options on the install wizards except for step 2.
-1. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.2.1.0).
+2. Download the [Git for Windows](https://gitforwindows.org/) installer (version 2.31.1).
 The download link should automatically choose the right installer for your version of Windows.
 Navigate to your Downloads folder and run the installer.
-2. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen.
-Choose the Nano editor for the default editor.
-Use the default options in the following screens.
+3. Git 2.2.1.0 Setup: Use the default options in the "Select Components" screen and "Select Start Menu Folder". ***Choose "use the Nano editor by default***" at the "Choosing the default editor used by Git" screen.
+Use the default options in the following several screens.
-3. Install R: [R Programming Language](https://cloud.r-project.org/).
-Click links for "Download R for Windows" and then "install R for the first time" and then the "Download R 3.6.0 for Windows" link to download the file.
+4. Install R: [R Programming Language](https://cloud.r-project.org/).
+Click links for "Download R for Windows" and then "install R for the first time" and then the "Download R 4.1.0 for Windows" link to download the file.
 Navigate to your Downloads folder and run the installer.
+You will need to allow the installer to make changes to your computer, and you do not need to change any of the default installation options.
-4. Install RStudio: [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
-Choose the download link "RStudio 1.2.1335 - Windows 7+ (64-bit)".
+5. Install RStudio: [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
+Choose the download link "Download RStudio For Windows".
 (This should work on Windows systems from the past several years.)
-5. Download the [data-shell](http://swcarpentry.github.io/shell-novice/data/data-shell.zip) data.
+6. Download the [data-shell](http://swcarpentry.github.io/shell-novice/data/data-shell.zip) data.
 Navigate to your Downloads folder and double-click the zip archive to open.
 Depending on your Windows setup, it should open as if it were a folder called `data-shell.zip` and contain a regular folder called `data-shell`.
 Select and drag this `data-shell` folder onto your Desktop.
+7. Make a new folder on your desktop called `r-novice-inflammation`.
+You can do this by right-clicking on the Desktop, going to "New" and choosing "Folder".
+Then type in the name and hit enter.
-6. Download the [r-novice-inflammation.zip](https://swcarpentry.github.io/r-novice-inflammation/setup.html) data.
+8. Download the [r-novice-inflammation.zip](https://swcarpentry.github.io/r-novice-inflammation/data/r-novice-inflammation-data.zip) data.
 Navigate to your Downloads folder and double-click the zip archive to open.
-Depending on your Windows setup, it should open as if it were a folder called r-novice-inflammation.zip and contain a regular folder called `r-novice-inflammation`.
-Select and drag this `r-novice-inflammation` file onto your desktop.
+Depending on your Windows setup, it should open as if it were a folder called r-novice-inflammation.zip and contain a regular folder called `data`.
+Select and drag this `data` file into the `r-novice-inflammation` folder you made.
+9. Return to your desktop.
+Double click on the `data-shell` folder.
+You should see contents including `creatures` `data` `molecules` etc. Double click on the `r-novice-inflammation` folder.
+Inside you should see a single folder called `data`.
+Inside `data` you should see `car-speeds`, `car-speeds-cleaned` etc.
+10. **If you see an extra folder in step 9**: Some versions of Windows will extract the zip with an extraneous folder, such as `data-shell` with another `data-shell` folder inside.
+If this happens, rename the folder on the desktop to something like `old-data-shell` and then drag the `data-shell` folder onto your desktop.
-7. Use the Start Menu or Desktop icon to open Git Bash or R Studio.
+10. Use the Start Menu or Desktop icon to open Git Bash or R Studio.

+### Setting up Bash Shell on Mac
+1. A few years ago, MacOS changed the default shell to `zsh` instead of `bash`.
+The two are similar, but for clarity we will use bash.
+2. Open the Terminal app
+3. At the prompt, type `chsh -s /bin/bash` and hit enter.
+You should see "changing shell for <username>"
+4. You will be asked to enter your password, then hit enter.
+If there are no errors, you will be back at the prompt.
+5. Close Terminal and then re-open.
+You should see in the title bar of the window that it says "Terminal -- -bash"
+6. **Note**: This change will persist for your user profile.
+If you want to change it back after the bootcamp, you will use the command `chsh -s /bin/zsh`

+### Setting up R and RStudio on MacOS
+1. Click on the Mac icon at the top left of your menu bar and choose "About this Mac".
+Under "Processor" look for whether it says Intel or M1.
+(M1 is found only on brand-new systems.)
+Then close the window.
+2. Go to [R Programming Language](https://cloud.r-project.org/) and select "Download R for MacOS".
+On this page, choose the first option `R-4.1.0.pkg`if you have an Intel processor.
+Choose the second option `R-4.1.0-arm64.pkg ` if you have a M1 processor.
+3. Open the pkg file from your Downloads folder and click through the installation wizard with default options.
+You may need to enter your password.
+4. Go to [RStudio Desktop](https://www.rstudio.com/products/rstudio/download/#download).
+Click "Download RStudio for Mac".
+5. Open the pkg file.
+You will see a window open up with an RStudio icon which you will drag into the applications folder.
+6. Use the launchpad to open Rstudio.
+You may see a notification that Rstudio was downloaded from the internet.
+If so, click "open".